11 Triple Net Lease Pros And Cons

 This is one thing that I think most people don’t do enough of…find a local person to mentor them.
 Most successful people love to teach others as they are passionate at what they do.

-Not only had Mr. Eddie built up a multi-million dollar real estate portfolio, but here he was handing me the “keys” to success.
+Not only had Mr. Eddie built up a multi-million dollar real estate portfolio primarily from commercial real estate leases, but here he was handing me the “keys” to success.
 For free!!

-He started out investing in single family homes, then moved to multi-family and now almost exclusively invests in commercial property, specifically triple net lease properties (NNN).
+He started out investing in single family homes, then moved to multi-family and now almost exclusively invests in commercial property, specifically commercial leasing with triple net lease properties (NNN).

 Before we discuss triple net lease pros and cons, let’s first discuss what a triple net lease property is….

 According to Investopedia, a triple net lease (NNN) is a lease terms agreement on a property whereby the tenant or lessee promises to pay all the maintenance and repairs of the property including real estate taxes, building insurance, and maintenance costs.

 These payments are in addition to the fees for rent and utilities, and all payments are typically the responsibility of the landlord within the lease agreements in the absence of a triple, double, or single net lease.